owenfitz/owen-and-some-dudes/README.md

 - 5 = White
 - 6 = Information not provided by applicant in mail, Internet, or telephone application
 - 7 = Not applicable
+- For 19,563 loan applications, the information of the applicant's race was not provided

 <br><br>
 <img src="pics/EDA1.jpeg" width="300"/>
 <br><br>